How much does it cost to start a business in the UK?

 Look for ways to reduce costs where possible.
 Remember it’s a marathon, not a sprint, so start small and slow.
 The more that you understand your financial health, the better chance you’ll have at surviving far beyond your first few years in business.

-Registering your business with Tide is fast, easy and free.
+Registering your business with Tide is fast, easy and only £14.99.
 You not only get to officially start your company, but you get a free business current account at the same time, which is the best way to ensure you’re keeping your finances in order from day one.
 Be your own boss and register your company with Tide!

 Photo by Pixabay, published on Pexels